-Collaborative-working projects Joint-working projects Are for the benefit of patients and/or the healthcare organisation, including the NHS.
-Must always be for the benefit of patients directly and mus Enhance patient care or be for the benefit of patients, or alternatively benefit the NHS and, as a minimum, maintain patient care. include the NHS as a party.
-May not constitute a grant/donation (see Clause 23 of ABPI Code of Practice ofor further information on Donations and Grants).
-May provide benefits to the company or companies involved.
-Outcomes must be defined in such a way that they can be measured or tracked, so that at any time during the collaboration all parties are aware of: the progress towards the objective/outcomes their roles and responsibilities and the actions they must take to ensure the outcomes are achieved in accordance with the agreement the outcomes achieved can be demonstrated following the completion of the project.
+Collaborative-working projects Joint-working projects Are between one or more pharmaceutical companies and healthcare organisations.
+Must always be for the benefit of patients directly and must Enhance patient care or be for the benefit of patients, or alternatively benefit the NHS and, as a minimum, maintain patient care. include the NHS as a party.
+May not constitute a grant/donation (see Clause 23 of ABPI Code of Practice for further information on Donations and Grant May provide benefits to the company or companies involved.
+Outcomes must be defined in such a way that they can be measured or tracke parties are aware of: ed, so that at any time during the collaboration all the progress towards the objective/outcomes their roles and responsibilities and the actions they must take to ensure the outcomes are achieved in accordance with the agreement the outcomes achieved can be demonstrated following the completion of the project.
 Must be carried out in an open and transparent way, with a certified summary of the project agreement publicly available before it begins.
 Must respect clinical independence.
 Must be prospective - not relating to a project that has already begun.
 Must have the value to the healthcare organisation publicly disclosed annually on the Disclosure UK database and, if relevant, the contracted service value to the patient organisation published on the industry partner's website.
 Must not constitute an inducement to health professionals or other relevant decision-makers to prescribe, supply, recommend, buy or sell a medicine.
 Must ensure that the rights and legitimate interests of all parties are continuously observed throughout, including considerations related to data security, the protection of confidentiality and privacy, and anti-bribery compliance.
 Must not promote a prescription-only medicine to any member of the public.